icepeppermint/lazyoptional/README.md

 Then what about Java Optional?
 Generally, operations like filter, map, flatMap, distinct, sorted, peek, limit, skip are intermediate operations.
 However, Java Optional behaves like terminal operations for these.
 One thing to note here is that it is not a problem in itself to behave eagerly or lazily in certain situations or not.
 Being lazy is not always good.
 Conversely, being eager is not always bad.
 The problem is that it does not behave as we thought, that is, it does not behave sensibly.

 Let's dive into the LazyOptional.

+## Getting started

+---

+Let's create an empty LazyOptional and run it.
 ```java
 LazyOptional.empty();
 ```